microsoft/pxt/docs/defining-blocks.md

 Field editors let you control how a parameter value is entered or selected.
 A field editor is a [shadow](#shadow-block) block that invokes the render of a selection UI element, dropdown list of items, or some other extended input method.

 A field editor is attached to a parameter using the `shadow` attribute with the field editor name.
-In this example, a function to turn an LED on or off uses the `toggleOnOff` field editor to show a switch element as a block paramter.
+In this example, a function to turn an LED on or off uses the `toggleOnOff` field editor to show a switch element as a block parameter.

 ```typescript-ignore
 /**